 Maynooth University’s TOEFL code is 8850

 Students complete a total of 90 ECTS over the course of this programme.
-Students are required to complete the World Trade Law and Information Technology Law modules, and then have the opportunity to choose from a wide range of optional modules.
-Students must complete 30 taught credits in each semester.
-Students must complete a dissertation (25 ECTS) during the summer.
+The first semester (comprised entirely of mandatory modules) of this programme is taught in Lyon and students are required to be resident there.
+During the second semester in Maynooth, students choose from a range of optional modules.
+Students complete 30 taught credits in each semester.
+Students must complete a dissertation (30 ECTS) during the summer, which can be supervised by either University.

 Online application only http://www.pac.ie/maynoothuniversity